12.01.2024

 Creativity

 The Future Skill creativity means thinking in new ways and creating something original.
 This is particularly successful when experimenting, working or combining opposites.
 And yes, even when making mistakes and being bored.
 A space that supports this learning is full of inspiring impulses that stimulate associative thinking and encourage people to make things.
 While red and orange tones, dimmed lighting and round shapes stimulate the creative spirit of development, a wide variety of analogue and digital media help creativity to flourish.
-Valuable are therefore Robust work tables where work can be done and mature ideas can be made tangible with models.
+Valuable are therefore robust work tables where work can be done and mature ideas can be made tangible with models.
 Makerspaces, laboratories and workshops are prime examples of such creative experience spaces.

 Communication